chandanhpcic/docs/source/manual/other-interfaces.rst

 ------

-Bridging allows to create a connection between separate networks, allow traffic on network A destined for network B (where both networks are connected to your OPNsense device) to reach it via this bridge.
+Bridging allows to create a connection between separate networks, allow traffic on network A destined for network B (where both networks are connected to your Reticen8 device) to reach it via this bridge.
 Note that this does not include DHCP services—this needs to set using :ref:`DHCP relaying <dhcp-relaying>`.

 A bridge works like a (layer-2) switch, forwarding traffic from one interface to another.